ThomasKieny/USA-wildfires-project/README.md

 - aggregation of the database using data available online (weather data, geographical data, etc.)
 - exploration and visualisation of the dataset
 - creation of a machine learning model to establish our predictions

+If you have comments or thoughts about my work, feel free to contact me by email or on LinkedIn : thomaskieny@gmail.com | https://www.linkedin.com/in/thomaskieny/